‘You’re keeping busy’, someone said to me to me this week, as if I were a retired person going on serial coach trips.

 I’ll leave dogs, cages, women, porn, prostitution, freedom of speech and gender self-identification (Reader: ‘say what?’
-Me: ‘Do keep up, are you a cis-woman, LGBTQA or maybe RSTUVWXYZ?’) for another time.
+Me: ‘Do keep up’) for another time.

-Watch this space for the next exciting rant from one whom some might call a terf… It may be some time.
+Watch this space for the next exciting rant from one whom some might call… never mind what.
+It may be some time.

 Meanwhile, I’ll leave you with yesterday’s view from the back of the house.